anthonymashford/anthonymashford.github.io/_posts/2023-12-4-cool-access.md

 If you would like to donate please visit their [Just Giving Page](https://www.justgiving.com/page/festive-tech-calendar-2023)

-## Overview - Azure storage has never been so cool
+## Azure storage has never been so cool

 Recently Microsoft announced the availability in Public Preview of Cool-Access tier for Azure NetApp Files.